nswarm/protox/README.md

 The above json is a simplification, you can see all the provided values inside the `generator/src/renderer/context` structs.

-protox takes a `config.json` file alongside the template files that can customize the styles, name casing, and more that are provided in the context objects.
-The intent is to simplify the template files themselves as much as possible, within reason. protox is built to grow to new use cases over time, expanding its flexibility through configuration.
+`protox` takes a `config.json` or `config.yaml` file alongside the template files that can customize the styles, name casing, and more that are provided in the context objects.
+The intent is to simplify the template files themselves as much as possible, within reason. `protox` is built to grow to new use cases over time, expanding its flexibility through configuration.

 **_Option: Script_**